IC4628: Pictures of the heart-shaped nebula IC 4628 in Scorpius

 This picture shows an area around Scorpius' tail, including nebula IC 4628.
 This is where the tail makes a hard left (east) turn and starts to curl back around.
-I found the center area of the nebula to appear to be heart-shaped, but there's another heart nebula already (IC 18050).
+I found the center area of the nebula to appear to be heart-shaped in this older version, but there's another heart nebula already (Heart Nebula, IC 1805).
 Someone has dubbed this "The Prawn Nebula, but I don't know that I see the prawn!

 The location of this object is always very low in the southern skies when visible from the US.
 The further north you are, the lower in the sky.
 Scorpius is a summer constellation and there's a limited part of the year where it's above the horizon.
 The easiest time to view it in North America is mid-summer, the further south the better.
 For example, it will be at its highest point at about 11:30 p.m. local time at the beginning of July, and then that same location 4 minutes earlier in the night each night later.
 It will barely clear the southern horizon in the northern states.